mach-composer/mach-composer-cli/docs/src/howto/ci/github.md

 #### Create access token
 1. Create a [personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)<br>
-   Make sure this has the `read:packages` and `repo` permission
+   Make sure this has the `repo` permission
 2. Set the personal access token credentials as secrets in your MACH configuration repo settings.

 !!! note "Permissions needed"
-      We need `read:packages` to be able to pull the Docker image from the private repo and `repo` to have access to any private repositories so that MACH can pull in the components during deployment.
+      We need `repo` to have access to any private repositories so that MACH can pull in the components during deployment.

 ### Example
 === "AWS"